DopeDealers/war/README.md

 ![War logo](http://i.imgur.com/LFdiF.png "War - Minecraft PVP Arenas - TDM, CTF and more!")

-War 1.16+ - Minecraft PVP Arenas (TDM, CTF and more!)
+War 1.19+ - Minecraft PVP Arenas (TDM, CTF and more!)

+This fork updates the plugin to work on 1.19.4

 ===============================================

 War is a plugin for Bukkit that adds PVP arenas and team deathmatch gamemodes to Minecraft servers.